MARS-Group-HAW/esida-db/README.md

 > **Warning**
 > The Docker setup is recommended for using the Data Hub as it is provided, and not for changing regions/data.
 While it works, it's not a streamlined developing experience, due to need to rebuild the container after source changes.
 If this is your use-case you should go for the direct development setup explained below (though this requires installing a lot of dependencies locally).

 Make sure you have [Docker](https://www.docker.com/products/docker-desktop/) installed and it's running.
-Clone the Data Hub repository and open it's directory in your CLI.
+Clone the Data Hub repository and open the directory in your CLI.

 Build and start the containers:

     $ docker-compose up -d

 The Data Hub is now available at [http://localhost/](http://localhost/) - though it is empty at the moment and not everything works.
-To set it up follow these steps: Open a CLI inside the Docker container (Docker GUI CLI or `$ docker-compose exec esida bash`) and run the following commands to create the database schema and import inital data.
+To set it up follow these steps: Open a CLI inside the Docker container (Docker GUI CLI or `$ docker-compose exec esida bash`) and run the following commands to create the database schema and import initial data.
 Those are only required to be run after the first setup.

 ````
 # Inside Docker container CLI